At What Temperature Can You Open a Pottery Kiln?

 Some factors that dictate how quickly your kiln will cool are:

-- The style of kiln.
+- The style of the kiln.
 As stated above, a downdraft-style kiln could potentially cool a little faster because it more efficiently utilizes fuel and uses a circulating firing method that gives the potter more control.
 It also has a better ventilation system.

 Kiln Tips for Potters